fcaramia/RMAFster/README.md

 ## RMAFster

-RMAfster allows to calculate RNA nutated allele frequencies (RMAFs) given a list of mutations and RNA-seq BAM files.
+RMAfster allows to calculate RNA mutated allele frequencies (RMAFs) given a list of mutations and RNA-seq BAM files.

 ## Installation